 Conditions of Entry

-- Poetry Object is open for submissions from young people (Years 3-10) and their teachers, across Australia and New Zealand.
+- Poetry Object awards prizes to young people (Years 3-10) and their teachers, across Australia and New Zealand.
 All types of mainstream schooling systems are eligible to register, as well as home schools, GAT programs, special needs groups, alternative education and individual young writers.

-- Submissions are welcomed from individuals outside the above parameters for year level and location, and will be published in our digital library but will not be eligible for prizes.
+- Submissions are welcomed from individuals outside the above parameters for year level and locations, and will be published in our digital library but will not be eligible for prizes.

 - Explore our curriculum-aligned learning resource for stimulus activities, examples of special object poems, and editing guides to spark inspiration and help develop your poem.